GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/README_Sourcedb_to_Spanner.md

 #### Optional Parameters
 * **jdbcDriverJars** (Comma-separated Cloud Storage path(s) of the JDBC driver(s)): The comma-separated list of driver JAR files.
 (Example: gs://your-bucket/driver_jar1.jar,gs://your-bucket/driver_jar2.jar).
 * **jdbcDriverClassName** (JDBC driver class name): The JDBC driver class name.
 (Example: com.mysql.jdbc.Driver).
 * **tables** (Comma seperated list of tables to migrate): Tables that will be migrated to Spanner.
-Leave this empty if all tabels are to be migrated.
+Leave this empty if all tables are to be migrated.
 (Example: table1,table2).
 * **numPartitions** (Number of partitions to create per table): A table is split into partitions and loaded independently.
 Use higher number of partitions for larger tables.
 (Example: 1000).
 * **spannerHost** (Cloud Spanner Endpoint): Use this endpoint to connect to Spanner.
 (Example: https://batch-spanner.googleapis.com)
 * **maxConnections** (Number of connections to create per source database): The max number of connections that can be used at any given time at source.
 (Example: 100)